Generalized $b$-symbol weights of Linear Codes and $b$-symbol MDS Codes: Generalized -symbol weights of linear codes

-In this section, we give some general properties of generalized $b$-weights of linear codes.
-We obtain Singleton bounds for generalized $b$-weights of linear codes.
-The following lemma gives a description on the relationship between the generalized (Hamming) 1-weight $w_{1}(D)$ and the generalized $b$-weight $w_{b}(D)$ for any $\mathbb{F}_q$-subspace $D$ of $\mathbb{F}_q^{n}$.
+In this section, we give some general properties of generalized $b$-symbol weights of linear codes.
+The following lemma gives a description on the relationship between the (Hamming) 1-symbol weight $w_{1}(D)$ and the $b$-symbol weight $w_{b}(D)$ for any $\mathbb{F}_q$-subspace $D$ of $\mathbb{F}_q^{n}$.